 6. Have fun and practice with yourself.
 Self-play is particularly important.
 It keeps blood flowing to the vulval area and keeps us able to respond sexually.
 There is some truth to use it or lose it.
-So keep using it even if you don’t have a partner.
+But that applies to the whole area rather than necessarily specifically penetration, which is not worth pursuing if it causes pain.
+So keep up your personal pleasure even if you don’t have a partner.

 7. Sea buckthorn tablets taken as a supplement can be very helpful for maintaining the health of our vaginal tissue.

 8. Moisturize your vagina as you would your face.
 Coconut oil can be very good for this.